Woburn, Toronto: Education

 Cedarbrae Collegiate Institute is a public secondary schools in Woburn.

 In addition to elementary schools TDSB also operates two secondary school in Woburn, Cedarbrae Collegiate Institute, and Woburn Collegiate Institute.
 TDSB is the only school board to operate a public secondary school.
 The French-based public secular school board, Conseil scolaire Viamonde, and it separate counterpart, Conseil scolaire catholique MonAvenir also offer schooling to applicable residents of Woburn, although they do not operate a school in the neighbourhood.

 Along with primary and secondary education institutions, Woburn is also home to the Progress Campus of Centennial College, a post-secondary college.

 Recreation

 Morningside Park is a municipal park located in Woburn.

 The south and south east sections of Woburn, along West Highland Creek, have a great amount of green space, echoed by the tree lined and winding roads typical of the neighbourhood.
 Woburn holds a number of undeveloped green space, making up portions of the Toronto ravine system.
 In addition, Woburn is home to several municipal parks, including Cedar Ridge Park, Curran Hall Ravine Park, Highland Creek Park, and Morningside Park.
 Municipal parks in Toronto are maintained by the Toronto Parks, Forestry and Recreation Division.

-In addition to municipal parks, the division also manages local community centres situated in the neighbourhood, including Cedarbrae Community Centre, and Curran Hall Community Centre.
+In addition to municipal parks, the division also manages local community centres situated in the neighbourhood, including Cedar Brook Community Centre, and Curran Hall Community Centre.
 The neighbourhood is also home to several shopping plazas and a mall, Cedarbrae Mall.